How Culture Shapes Identity and Daily Life

 Benefits of Cultural Awareness

-Recognizing cultural influence improves personal and social development.
+Recognizing cultural influence improves personal and social skills.
+Benefits include:

 - Greater self-awareness